kevin-pek/cs3245/hw3/README.txt

-utils.py  - contains the get_terms function to process a string document into a list of terms, and the normalise_vector function, which returns the normalised tf-idf vector based on the given query and dictionary.
+utils.py  - contains the get_terms function to process a string document into a list of terms, and the normalise_vector function, which returns the normalised tf-idf vector based on the given query and dictionary. benchmark/test_prep.py  - contains 3 functions that extracts relevant rows of data from the .tsv files from the MS MARCO research dataset to our desired format for processing. benchmark/queries.txt - contains search queries extracted from MS MARCO's leaderboard test queries benchmark/expected_output.txt - expected document ID output extracted from MS MARCO's top 100 most similar documents from the query

 == Statement of individual work ==